All Episodes

 Have you looked at your life savings?

-As the TARP law empowered, directed, authorized the Secretary of the Treasury to do, is it not getting worse?
+Is anybody protecting any of this as the TARP law empowered, directed, authorized the Secretary of the Treasury to do?

-And isn't President elect Obama telling us it's going to get even worse?
+And isn't President-elect Obama telling us it's going to get even worse?

 So that when it doesn't get that bad, guess who gets the credit?